Meet the team

 Tom initially trained as a physicist and has been a Government scientist and a teacher.
 He has worked in primary and secondary schools, as well as a special school for children with social emotional and mental health difficulties before becoming an Education Officer in a county council.
 After ten years’ as a senior manager in a local authority children services department he now works as a freelance adviser on strategic development of children’s services including special education.
 He has an interest in analytical psychology.
 Sadly he will not be at the 2020 Summer Course.

-Movement Workshop Leader
+Dance Movement Workshop Leader

 Maggie is a Jungian analyst with a private practice in South London.
 She is a Senior Member of the Independent Group of Analytical Psychologists and Chair of the C G Jung Club London.
 She is a qualified practitioner of Calatonia Body Therapy.